Nandaka/PixivUtil2/readme.txt

       - or paste it to tags.txt and select download by tags list.
 Separate each tags with space, and separate with new line for new query.
   Q2.
 My password doesn't show up in the console!
       - This is normal.
-The program still read it.
+The program still reads it.
       - or you can put in the config.ini if not sure.
   Q3.
-I cannot login to pixiv!
+I cannot login to Pixiv!
       - Check your password.
       - Try to login to the Pixiv Website.
       - Try to use the config.ini on the [Authentication] section.